Breakfast Oatmeal Recipe (with extra nutrition!)

-This easy recipe for organic oatmeal is even more healthy than regular oatmeal because it is “soaked” overnight with ingredients that break down the phytic acid.
-This way your body can absorb and use all the minerals from the fresh cream you add to the top in the morning (remember dairy fat is good for you and helps you lose weight!), or from the big glass of healthy milk, preferably raw milk, that you drink with it.
+This simple breakfast oatmeal recipe is even more nutritious than regular oatmeal because it is “soaked” overnight with ingredients that help to break down the phytic acid.
+(Phytic acid binds with minerals in your body and therefore makes them unavailable.)
+When cooking oats in this way your body can absorb and use all the minerals from the fresh cream you add to the top in the morning (remember dairy fat is good for you and helps you lose weight!), or from the big glass of healthy milk, preferably raw milk, that you drink with it.

-The night before, mix these ingredients together in a small saucepan (takes about 2 minutes):
+The night before, mix these ingredients together in a small saucepan (it only takes about 2 minutes):

-- 2 c. warm water (filtered is best) (***Only 1 c. if you’re just adding hot water in the morning – see below.)
+- 2 c. warm water, filtered water is best (Only 1 c. if you’re adding hot water in the morning – see below.)

 Cover and leave it on the counter-top overnight.
 (See comment #21 below about the length of time to soak the oats.)

 In the morning, turn on your stove and heat the oatmeal to the desired temperature, and that’s it!